Electron diffraction: 4D STEM

-4D scanning transmission electron microscopy (4D STEM) is a subset of scanning transmission electron microscopy (STEM) methods which utilizes a pixelated electron detector to capture a convergent beam electron diffraction (CBED) pattern at each scan location; see above and the main page for further information.
+4D scanning transmission electron microscopy (4D STEM) is a subset of scanning transmission electron microscopy (STEM) methods which uses a pixelated electron detector to capture a convergent beam electron diffraction (CBED) pattern at each scan location; see the main page for further information.
 This technique captures a 2 dimensional reciprocal space image associated with each scan point as the beam rasters across a 2 dimensional region in real space, hence the name 4D STEM.
 Its development was enabled by better STEM detectors and improvements in computational power.
-The technique has applications in visual diffraction imaging, phase orientation and strain mapping, phase contrast analysis, among others; it has become very popular and rapidly evolving from about 2020 onwards.
+The technique has applications in diffraction contrast imaging, phase orientation and identification, strain mapping, and atomic resolution imaging among others; it has become very popular and rapidly evolving from about 2020 onwards.

 The name 4D STEM is common in literature, however it is known by other names: 4D STEM EELS, ND STEM (N- since the number of dimensions could be higher than 4), position resolved diffraction (PRD), spatial resolved diffractometry, momentum-resolved STEM, "nanobeam precision electron diffraction", scanning electron nano diffraction, nanobeam electron diffraction, or pixelated STEM.
 Most of these are the same, although there are instances such as momentum-resolved STEM where the emphasis can be very different.

-Low energy electron diffraction (LEED)
+Low-energy electron diffraction (LEED)

 Low-energy electron diffraction (LEED) is a technique for the determination of the surface structure of single-crystalline materials by bombardment with a collimated beam of low-energy electrons (30–200 eV).
-In this case the Ewald sphere leads to approximately back-reflection, as illustrated in Figure 18, and diffracted electrons as spots on a fluorescent screen as shown in Figure 19; see the main page for more information and references.
+In this case the Ewald sphere leads to approximately back-reflection, as illustrated in Figure 20, and diffracted electrons as spots on a fluorescent screen as shown in Figure 21; see the main page for more information and references.
 It has been used to solve a very large number of relatively simple surface structures of metals and semiconductors, plus cases with simple chemisorbants.
 For more complex cases transmission electron diffraction or surface x-ray diffraction have been used, often combined with scanning tunneling microscopy and density functional theory calculations.

 LEED may be used in one of two ways: